Hemifacial Spasm - What it is and Neurological Treatments Available in Singapore

 The spasms typically become more pronounced during times of emotional stress or fatigue.
 They can also be triggered by moving the face or during activity such as eating.

-Eventually the twitches become continuous and affect all the muscles of the face on the one side and can be very disabling.
+Eventually the facial twitches become continuous and affect all the muscles of the face on the one side and can be very disabling.
 Vision becomes affected due to involuntary eye closure.
 Less commonly, there is a ringing sound (tinnitus) in the ear.

 The Babinski-2 sign, first described in 1905, refers to the brief eyebrow lift during eye closure (see figure below).
-It is present in more than 90% of patients with hemifacial spasm .
-The dotted lines in the two figures show the increase in affected areas of the face as the spasms progress over time
+It is present in more than 90% of patients with hemifacial spasm.
+The dotted lines in the two figures show the increase in affected areas of the face as the spasms progress over time.

 Estimate your severity